Annalise Miller, Photo by Victor Charoonsophonsaki

 Miller loves to wander, but she certainly isn’t lost.
 In fact, she found exactly what she was looking for.

 Miller didn’t come to WSU with the dream she has today of being an entrepreneur who makes the world a better place.
 She came to pursue math and a business degree.
 She found she wanted more, and entrepreneurship was the “something broader” she was searching for.
-Through the support of the Carson College of Business Center for Entrepreneurial Studies (CES), she has spent the last four years preparing to build her entrepreneurial dream.
+Through the support of the Carson College of Business Center for Entrepreneurship, she has spent the last four years preparing to build her entrepreneurial dream.

 DIGITAL THERMOMETER AN INSTRUMENT OF CHANGE

-Miller and her entrepreneurial partner, Victor Charoonsophonsak, a mechanical engineering major in the Honors College, found each other in a senior capstone class cofacilitated by the Harold Frank Entrepreneurship Institute and CES.
+Miller and her entrepreneurial partner, Victor Charoonsophonsak, a mechanical engineering major in the Honors College, found each other in a senior capstone class cofacilitated by the Harold Frank Entrepreneurship Institute and Center for Entrepreneurship.
 They were given a prompt by thePaul G. Allen School for Global Animal Health to find a solution for cow herding Masai tribes in Tanzania who don’t pasteurize their milk and are getting sick because it contains antibiotic-resistant bacteria.

 Miller and Charoonsophonsak decided a better thermometer was needed than the standard mercury thermometer currently being given to the Masai.
 They invented a digital solution with lights that indicate if milk is pasteurized or not.
 It is durable, easy to use and read, and has the added benefit of being able to collect much needed data about the pasteurization habits of the tribes.
 They built their first prototype and founded their company, Kulè Tech LLC.